What is Assessment

 Although many individuals in higher education focus primarily on assessments related to student knowledge and performance, assessment is also critical to evaluating and improving such areas as the learning and living environment, student engagement, student retention, and any area that supports the university mission, goals, and operations.”

 As indicated above, assessment is a process, not a result.
 It is an integral part of instruction, and it affects decisions about placement, instructional needs, curriculum, program utility, systems change, institutional improvements, recruitment, accountability, and in some cases funding.
 This page is meant to provide a brief background on assessment.
-Please visit OAA's Resources Page for more help in beginning or improving your assessment processes.
+Please visit OIEPA's Resources Page for more help in beginning or improving your assessment processes.

 Why is Assessment Important?